 Treat your child to stories in verse and poetry collections that make learning to read a delight.

-These reads will help boys gain a better understanding of themselves.
+These reads will help your 3rd, 4th, and 5th grade boys gain a better understanding of themselves and others.

 Is it April 1st?
 It's time for jokes.
 Start with these tricky titles.